GFCFSF Ingredients and Substitutions

 Apple-Pear Puree - Butter Baking Substitute

-Use 5 tablespoons of this substitute plus 2 tablespoons of oil for every 1/2 cup of butter called for baked goods recipes.
+Use 5 tbsp. of this substitute plus 2 tbsp. of oil for every 1/2 cup of butter called for baked goods recipes.

 - 1 tbsp. lemon Juice